 2 Roma tomatoes, diced (I didn’t have any, so I used about 3-4 tablespoons tomato paste)

 3 cans low sodium black beans, drained and rinsed

 5 cups vegetable broth

 1/4 teaspoon cayenne pepper (I omitted)

 sea salt to taste (I used about 1 1/2 teaspoons because my broth contains no sodium and it’s a large pot)

 Garnish: I added cilantro and fresh lime juice which tasted AMAZING!

-Place anaheims, red bell peppers and onions on a large foil lined baking sheet and broil for 5-10 minutes until a little bit charred.
-Add peppers and onions to a large saucepan and saute in broth or water with garlic, carrots, tomatoes and spices until onions are tender.
+Place anaheims, red bell peppers and onions on a large foil-lined baking sheet and broil for 5-10 minutes until a little bit charred, watch carefully so they don’t burn to a crisp!
+Add peppers and onions to a large saucepan and water saute with garlic, carrots, tomatoes, and spices until onions are translucent and soft.
 Add vegetable stock and black beans.
-Simmer another 20 minutes.
+Simmer for around 20 minutes more.
 Add nutritional yeast and tahini.
-Pulse a few times with an immersion blender to make a smooth/chunky consistency.
-Garnish with diced tomato, chopped cilantro and fresh lime juice, if desired.
+Pulse a few times with a stick blender to make a smooth/chunky consistency.
+Garnish with diced tomato, chopped cilantro, and fresh lime juice, if desired.